Moscow-Gamma-Knife-Center/MRIphantom/README.md

+# MRIphantom
-# The software for automatic assessment of stereotactic MRI spatial accuracy.
+## _The software for automatic assessment of stereotactic MRI spatial accuracy_
+These are python scripts for automatic evaluation of stereotactic MRI spacial accuracy.
+They help to calculate exact magnitudes of discrepancies and allow to visualize slice-to-slice 2D representations of differences between MRI and CT images.

 ## Getting Started